 In South Australia, it's been a requirement since October 2020 that new and upgraded solar systems can be 'shut down' remotely by the electricity network.
-The same has applied in Western Australia since February 2022.
+The same has applied in Western Australia since February 2022 and in Queensland, for larger systems, from February 2023.